 Getting to Edinburgh

-There are a large selection of travel options for those planning a visit to the Scottish capital.
-You'll find comfortable day and night coach services operating from major UK cities, alongside extensive rail and air connections.
-Good road links from across the UK also make driving an easy alternative.
+There are a large selection of travel options for those planning a visit to the Scottish capital - and you'll find comfortable day and night connections with most major UK cities.

 It’s easy, straightforward and environmentally-friendly to get to Edinburgh by train.

 London is just 4 hours 30 minutes away, Manchester 3 hours away and Newcastle, and Aberdeen around 2 hours away.
 From Inverness to Edinburgh is about 3 hours 30 minutes, while Glasgow is only a 50 minute train journey and trains leave there every 15 minutes for Scotland’s capital.

 For more information on travelling by train and to book tickets from within the UK, visit LNER and ScotRail.
 And if you're looking for ways to make your festivals budget stretch further, check these tips on getting bargain train tickets.

 A single rail connection in London also makes Edinburgh accessible for Eurostar travellers in continental Europe.

 Looking for the cheapest and most eco-friendly way to visit Edinburgh?
 There are a number of coaches to Edinburgh that operate throughout the UK.
 Journey times from London can be around 10 hours, well worth the carbon and money savings with fares starting at just £18 return.

 Manchester is only 7 hours by coach, Aberdeen 3.5 hours and Newcastle under 3 hours away.
 Services operated by National Express and Megabus.